 Tire Rotation, Balance and Wheel Alignment

-Tesla recommends checking your tires every 16,000-20,000 km for rotating, balancing and aligning needs.
+Tesla recommends rotating your tires every 10,000 km or if tread depth difference is 1.5mm or greater, whichever comes first.
 Aggressive driving can lead to premature tire wear and may require more frequent tire service.
 Unbalanced and misaligned wheels affect handling, tire life and steering components.
 Refer to tire manufacturer's owner manuals and warranty documentation for additional details.

 Brake Fluid Test

-Tesla recommends testing brake fluid for contamination every 2 years and replacing as needed.
+Tesla recommends testing your brake fluid for contamination every 2 years and replacing as needed.

 Air Conditioning Service